gadael/gadael-documentation/docs/en/010-planning-parameters.md

 In case the user is going to work in another country with different non working days only his / her card will have to be modified.

-The list of calendars that can be used on this page can be modified by the administrator from the "calendars" topic.
+The list of calendars that can be used on this page can be modified by the administrator from the "calendars" menu.